-The process of updating the value of real estate parcels for property tax purposes.
-A reassessment is done to determine the property tax bills, which are based on both the assessed value of the property and the property tax rates.
-A reassessment usually causes an increase or decrease in property tax values, and the subsequent tax bills.
-Beaufort County provides a systematic revaluation of all County properties as of a specific date.
+Revaluation of real estate parcels for property tax purposes.
+A reassessment determines the property tax bills based on the property's assessed value and the property tax rates.
+A reassessment usually causes an increase or decrease in property tax values and subsequent tax bills.
+Beaufort County systematically revaluates County properties as of a specific date.
 A "countywide" reassessment is State-mandated and performed on a five-year cycle unless delayed by County Ordinance.